 On what other diet could you raise a glass of wine when you next dine on a delicious dinner from the brain-healthy list of foods, toast your good health, good fortune and youthful brain — and enjoy a modest serving of dessert if you wanted to?

 A little cake, not more than four times a week as noted above, won’t “un-do” the effects of the healthier foods you’re eating, so you don’t have to feel like a slave to a super strict diet routine.
-It reminds me of something Dr. Cutler wrote in his guide, The Part-Time Health Nut, “You don’t have to adopt the ‘health craze du jour’ and turn your life into a mess of neurotic, health-obsessed drudgery to get your best health.”
+It reminds me of something Dr. Cutler wrote, “You don’t have to adopt the ‘health craze du jour’ and turn your life into a mess of neurotic, health-obsessed drudgery to get your best health.”